 The author thanks an anonymous referee and the IZA World of Labor editors for many helpful suggestions on earlier drafts.
-The author also thanks Lynn Hunnicutt, David McEvoy, and David Bruner for collaboration on some of this research, and numerous seminar and conference attendees for helpful comments at different stages.
-Financial/ other support for the author's research cited in this article is gratefully acknowledged and includes: Utah State University, National Science Foundation awards SES-0133231, SES-0316414, and SES-1734137.
-Version 2 of the article refers to recent evidence on how sleep, or lack thereof, effects bargaining in the presence of arbitration, and also includes information on the use of final-offer arbitration in different industries in Canada, and within the World Trade Organization.
+The author also thanks Lynn Hunnicutt for collaboration on some of this research, and numerous seminar and conference attendees for helpful comments at different stages.
+Financial/other support for the author's research cited in this paper is gratefully acknowledged and includes: Utah State University, National Science Foundation awards SES-0133231 and SES-0316414.